sdsc/abyss-roll/README.md

 with installation.

 This roll source supports building for different network fabrics and mpi flavors.
-By default, it builds using the gnu compilers for openmpi ethernet.
+By default, it builds for openmpi ethernet.
 To build for a different configuration, use the `ROLLMPI` and `ROLLNETWORK` make variables, e.g.: